ThatguyCplus/Virtual-Vue/README.md

 # Virtual-Vue
 3 Axis Servo Gimbal For DJI's FPV system

+Download Cad files and open them in Solid Works, Click the Assembly called Centered Pulley System Be careful how you 3D print the files, as the layer lines affect the structural integrity of the prints.

 Uses the BNO055 IMU Board
 Rasberry Pi Pico
 3 B9DLM 333HZ Digital Servo's